PennLINC/msdepression/index.md

 ### Path to Data on Filesystem **PMACS**

 All clinical data was drawn from the electronic medical record via the Data Acquisition Center (DAC).
+All images were obtained from the PACS system from the Department of Radiology.

 DAC Pull:

      /project/msdepression/data/erica_dac_pull/investigatingdepressioninmspatients_dates_right_format.csv

-    2) Depression network: Sum of all 19 volume measures of disease in the fascicles within the depression network, divided by the sum of total full fascicle volumes in the depression network.

-    3) Nondepression network: Sum of all 58 volume measures of disease in the fascicles outside the depression network, divided by the sum of total full fascicle volumes in the nondepression network.

-All images were obtained from the PACS system from the Department of Radiology

 Psychiatry medication information:

      /project/msdepression/drugs_data/nami_psych_meds_antidepressants.csv